Menopausal changes

 What Do Menopausal Changes Do To Pelvic Health?

-Due to this there can be a decrease in sexual libido or desire, urinary incontinence, vaginal dryness/burning, and changes in pelvic floor muscle strength.
-In addition, we also see irritability/mood swings, hair loss, depression/anxiety, and weight gain.
+In addition, you may also notice a decrease in sexual libido or desire, urinary incontinence, vaginal dryness/burning, and changes in pelvic floor muscle strength.

 What can we do to combat these menopausal symptoms during postpartum and menopause?